Digitally Integrated Manufacturing Environment Laboratory

 Bioprinting is the process of automated deposition of biological molecules, such as living cells and associated biomaterials, to form a 3D heterogeneous construct.
 Currently, assessment of these critical biological quality attributes must be performed offline by subjecting the constructs to destructive assays that require staining and sectioning.
 This project supports fundamental research to enable predicting the quality attributes of the bioprinted constructs using a real-time characterization technique.

 We are working on automated mechanisms for a manufacturing services marketplace, Consumers name their own price and the mechanism will find service bureaus who are willing to make the part under the stated price.
 Consumers bid and the platform finds a service supplier able to match the stated bid price.
 The incentive for service providers is the opportunity to market their excess capacity to a deal conscious consumer at a lower price without cannibalizing their existing sales channels.

 Dr. Starly obtained his bachelor's degree in Mechanical Engineering from the University of Kerala, India.
 He immediately continued on to graduate school, completing his Ph.D. in Mechanical Engineering, with a focus on bio-additive manufacturing processes.
-His career path has led him to an Assistant Professor at the University of Oklahoma, School of Industrial Engineering where he focused much of his work on Additive Manufacturing, Reverse Engineering and Engineered Living Tissue Biofabrication.
-In 2013, he moved to North Carolina State University, to lead a program in digital manufacturing technologies, where digital models of both products and processes drive innovation in manufacturing.
+His career path has led him to an Assistant Professor at the University of Oklahoma, School of Industrial Engineering and at NC State University where he focused much of his work on Additive Manufacturing, Reverse Engineering and Data Intensive Smart Manufacturing.
+In 2022, he moved to Arizona State University, to lead the School of Manufacturing Systems & Networks, one of the Ira A. Fulton Schools of Engineering at Arizona State University.
 He is among the world-wide experts in Smart Manufacturing through digitally enabled manufacturing.
 He invites you to learn more about the lab' activities and encourage your to read our research papers and project pages to help understand our work.